Le0nerdo/tiralabrav2/documentation/ProjectSpecification.md

 The user is able to select different versions of the AI that play against each other.
 Maybe I will also add that the user can play.
 The user gets a visual output in the form of a game board with disks that come in two different colours.

 ## Time Complexity
 I will try to make the AI calculate as many moves in advance as possible in under 1 second.
 I chose 1 second, because after that the user is most likely already bored.
+(Yes I failed this.)

 ## Sources
 I am using Pascal Pons [Blog](http://blog.gamesolver.org/) as a guide.